 AI solutions are also being used as part of cyber strategy.9 Modern cyberattacks can circumvent traditional, rule-based security controls by learning detection rules.
 Smart cyber technologies will be increasingly needed to protect the growing volume of data biopharma companies own and have access to.
 AI-based approaches can improve threat intelligence and prediction, and enable faster attack detection and response, augmenting efforts by cybersecurity experts (for more, see Deloitte’s publication on Smart Cyber: How AI can manage cyber risk).10

-Deloitte surveyed nearly 150 executives in the life sciences industry to understand how organizations are adopting, benefiting from, and managing AI.
+Deloitte surveyed nearly 150 executives in the life sciences industry to understand how organisations are adopting, benefiting from and managing AI.
 In addition to the case studies presented above, these survey findings provided a macro-level view on AI uptake across the industry.

-AI investments by life sciences organizations varied in 2019.
-More than 40% of survey respondents reported their organizations invested US$20–50 million, while 21% invested more than US$50 million on AI initiatives.
+AI investments by life sciences organisations varied in 2019.
+More than 40% of survey respondents reported their organisations invested US$20–50 million, while 21% invested more than US$50 million on AI initiatives.
 More than half of the survey respondents expected investments in AI to continue to increase in 2020.
 We believe investments in R&D are likely to continue to accelerate because of its central role in developing new products and intellectual property.
-As mentioned earlier, we also expect investment in AI to grow across the value chain as more executives recognize how critical digital transformation is to their companies’ future.
+As mentioned earlier, we also expect investment in AI to grow across the value chain as more executives recognise how critical digital transformation is to their companies’ future.

-Between October and December 2019, Deloitte’s Center for TMT surveyed 2,737 IT and line-of-business executives on AI investments by industry.
-The Deloitte Center for Health Solutions then analyzed 148 survey responses from life sciences executives to understand their organizations’ current and anticipated investments, top priorities, and AI risks and concerns.
-Survey respondents included a mix of executives from biopharma and medtech organizations across the globe.
+Between October and December 2019, Deloitte’s Centre for TMT surveyed 2,737 IT and line-of-business executives on AI investments by industry.
+The Deloitte Center for Health Solutions then analysed 148 survey responses from life sciences executives to understand their organisations’ current and anticipated investments, top priorities and AI risks and concerns.
+Survey respondents included a mix of executives from biopharma and medtech organisations across the globe.

 We also interviewed industry executives and experts to better understand their views and get their perspectives on the survey results.